-It's being introduced gradually across Bristol from June 2018.
+It has been introduced gradually for new claims across Bristol from June 2018.

-You’ll only move onto Universal Credit when it has been introduced to your area and you need to make a new claim for any of the benefits and tax credits it replaces.
+You’ll only move onto Universal Credit if you need to make a new claim for any of the benefits and tax credits it replaces.

-If Universal Credit is introduced to your area, but your circumstances do not change, you’ll continue to get your current benefits and tax credits for the time being.
+If your circumstances do not change, you’ll continue to get your current benefits and tax credits for the time being.

 The Department for Work and Pensions will let you know when you need to transfer onto Universal Credit.